 Mission of the Institute

 The main goal of the Max Planck Institute of Psychiatry is to uphold a uniquely close interaction between basic science, clinical research and clinical services in order to gain knowledge about and understanding of the causes of psychiatric disorders.
 This knowledge can then be applied to the development of novel diagnostic tools as well as therapeutic and preventive approaches.
-Stress- and trauma-related disorders, such as major depression, posttraumatic stress disorder, and anxiety disorders are our main research and clinical focus.
+Stress- and trauma-related disorders, such as major depression and anxiety disorders are our main research and clinical focus.

-The renowned hospital of the Max Planck Institute of Psychiatry is primarily concerned with diagnosis of, treatment of and research on stress-related disorders, whose incidence is increasing worldwide.
+The renowned research hospital of the Max Planck Institute of Psychiatry is primarily concerned with diagnosis of, treatment of and research on stress-related disorders, whose incidence is increasing worldwide.
 As a non-profit research organization, it is important to us to be able to apply our scientific results when treating our patients without any delay.
 We are proud to rank among the world’s leading institutions.
-The basic research of our institute is closely connected with clinical research and treatment.
-Cutting-edge research in the areas of genetics, proteomics and metabolomics are combined with clinical imaging methods and measurement of brain functions.
-Besides the optimization of current treatments, our results help to develop novel therapies and drugs for the personalized medicine of the future.
+Besides the optimization of current treatments, our results help to develop novel therapies for the personalized medicine of the future.

-Our hospital can be found in the heart of Schwabing in Munich, located between Luitpoldpark and the English Garden.
-It consists of five in-patient wards with a total 120 beds and an additional capacity of 34 day-clinic spaces amounting to around 2,000 day patients per year.
-The hospital, the day-clinic and the numerous outpatient clinics allow for an integrated treatment approach and a fast and seamless transition from outpatient care to day patient or inpatient care and vice versa.
+Our research hospital can be found in the heart of Schwabing in Munich, located between Luitpoldpark and the English Garden.
+It consists of five in-patient wards with a total 120 beds and an additional capacity of 54 day-clinic spaces amounting to around 2,000 day patients per year.
+The research hospital, three day-clinics and the numerous outpatient clinics allow for an integrated treatment approach and a fast and seamless transition from outpatient care to day patient or inpatient care and vice versa.